 SMART is (obviously) an acronym.
 Keep in mind that some sources will say a certain letter means something different than what I’m telling you.
 As I’ve skimmed through every source imaginable looking for the true definitions of each letter, I realized it doesn’t matter… What does matter is how you use it.

 “S” Specific: Goals need to be specific.

-Ok, just stating, “I want to lose weight” is actually more of the whiny statement I expect from my bestie than a specific goal.
-And seriously won’t get you very far.
+Ok, just stating, “I want to lose weight” is actually more of the whiny statement I expect from my bestie while we’re trying on swimsuits than a specific goal.
+And it seriously won’t get you very far.
 You need a good clear definition.
 “I want to lose ten pounds.”
-That’s better, but how long do you have?
-“I want to lose ten pounds by the summer.”
+That’s better.

 The more specific you can get, the better your definition will be to achieve the next steps in your goal-setting expedition.